 The National Trade Register registration certificate (original copy);

-The confirmation of company details (certificat constatator, also issues by the National Trade Register Office – this document attests the company’s current situation);
+The confirmation of company details (certificat constatator, also issued by the National Trade Register Office; this document attests to the company’s current situation);

 The company representative’s identification documents.